saadabdulllah/ProblemPractices/SimpleProblems/src/main/java/org/problem/pyramid/README.md

-# Pyramid Problem1
+# Pyramid Problem1s
-Print this in commandline
+Print these in commandline
 1
 12
 123